 What is an HVAC contractor?

 HVAC stands for Heating, Ventilation, and Air conditioning and this refers to the cooling and heating systems as well as the air quality of homes and commercial places.
-If you want someone to maintain and repair those systems or install a new climate control equipment, you can call an HVAC contractor to do this job for you.
+If you want someone to maintain and repair those systems or install new climate control equipment, you can call an HVAC contractor to do this job for you.

-Nevertheless, an HVAC company must have HVAC technicians who are professional, trained and certified in three primary areas of services: maintenance, repair and installation of furnaces, boilers, heat pumps and air conditioners.
+Nevertheless, an HVAC company must have HVAC technicians who are professional, trained, and certified in three primary areas of services: maintenance, repair, and installation of furnaces, boilers, heat pumps, and air conditioners.

 The 3 specific services that HVAC technicians perform are the following:

 - Installation.
-Before a technician will install a new unit to your home or business, he needs to survey and inspect first the current system and set up, by taking specific measurements so that the new system can properly fit in your home or commercial space.
+Before a technician will install a new unit in your home or business, he needs to survey and inspect first the current system and set it up, by taking specific measurements so that the new system can properly fit in your home or commercial space.
 The proper placement is necessary to avoid any disturbance to your neighbors or other building occupants and to ensure the safety of electrical lines and electrical supplies are enough to provide electricity to the new unit.
 A highly skilled technician is needed to perform this complicated task.

 When you are planning to call for the services of an HVAC contractor, bear in mind that you should receive an affordable quote for their service.
 A request for a breakdown of services will help you determine if you are getting a reasonable price.
-Lastly,doing your own research on the HVAC market and products will help you decide which equipment to purchase and what HVAC company to call for a service.
+Lastly, doing your own research on the HVAC market and products will help you decide which equipment to purchase and what HVAC company to call for a service.